 You might not install it properly

 While the DIY option may sound easy, it can be trickier than expected.
 You need to make sure you know where sensors should be placed in order to be effective while ensuring they won’t constantly trigger false alarms.
-And if you have no tools and little DIY experience, tasks like drilling the external warning device to the wall could prove to be a headache.
+And if you have no tools and little DIY experience, tasks like attaching an outdoor siren to the front of your home could be a headache.

 Choice of alarm

 Many dedicated alarm systems need to be professionally installed.
 These tend to meet UK and European industry standards in physical robustness, tamper proofing, environmental impact, false alarm reduction and sensor reliability.

 DIY options are usually off-the-shelf kits that do more than just security.
 Often advertised as smart hubs rather than smart alarms, they’re lifestyle devices with security.
 While the versatility of these is great, they may not offer the same reliability and security.